The main marine hub for the Bay of Islands region.

 Where is Opua?

 Situated just a few kilometres out of Paihia, Opua is the gateway to the Bay of Islands and Russell.
 From here, Fullers vehicle ferries make the 10-minute crossing to Okiato.
-This seaside town is also the first port of call for around 400 international yachts that arrive here every year – and often stay on!
+This seaside town is also the first port of call for around 400 international yachts that arrive here every year.

 Originally Opua was upstaged by its neighbour across the Bay, Okiato, which was briefly New Zealand’s first capital.
 Established as a busy international port in 1924, nowadays Opua is primarily a ferry landing and recreational marina.

 During World War II the military established a barge crossing between Opua and Okiato.
 This was eventually sold to Fullers, becoming the essential vehicle ferry service connecting Russell to the rest of the Bay of Islands.
 (It’s possible to drive around the peninsula to Russell, but it takes a long time!)